carbon-design-system/gatsby-starter-carbon-theme/README.md

 > Gatsby [themes](https://www.gatsbyjs.org/docs/themes/) encapsulate all of the
 > configuration and implementation details of Gatsby websites.
 This is a
-> starter-kit (boilerplate) that has a dependancy on the `gatsby-theme-carbon`
+> starter-kit (boilerplate) with a dependancy on the `gatsby-theme-carbon`
 > package.
+The primary goal of `gatsby-theme-carbon` is to get content authors
+> speaking the IBM Design Language with Carbon as soon as possible.
+It includes
-It includes some sample content in the `src/pages` directory.
+> some sample components/content demos in the `src/pages` directory.

 ## How do I use it?